cclute97/C-CNN-MNIST/README.md

    1. Overlaying the filter over the image at a given location.
    2. Performing element wise multiplication between the corresponding values in the image and the overlayed filter.
    3. Summing the element-wise products, which becomes the output value for the destination pixel of the output image.
-   4. Repeating this process for all location in the input image.
+   4. Repeating this process for all locations in the input image.

 Sources: